klavins/EEP520-W20/week_10/README.md

 Project Rubric
 ===

 Goal: Be creative.
 Make a fun, engaging, and or informative simulation or game.
+Learn some C++ and multi-agent systems in the process.

 Projects are due Wednesday March 18 at 11:59pm.